 School Assembly Ideas

 Finding school assembly ideas can seem difficult.
-You need to make sure that the students are thoroughly entertained, but they also need to learn something meaningful as well.
-You also want to make sure that your teachers find this time away from class valuable and not just a giant waste of time.
+You need to make sure that the students are thoroughly entertained, but also learning something meaningful as well.
+Class time is valuable.
+Make sure that the school assembly you are booking is worthwhile.

 Traditional School Assembly